codeunion/photo-gallery-cli/README.md

 In previous iterations, you built HTML by using Ruby's string interpolation (and/or concatenation) tools.
 This can get clunky and difficult when working with very long strings like full HTML pages.

-Luckily for you, the Ruby standard library has a module called **ERB** (for Embedded Ruby [TODO: add link]) which is like string interpolation for whole files.
+Luckily for you, the Ruby standard library has a class called [ERB](http://ruby-doc.org/stdlib/libdoc/erb/rdoc/ERB.html) (for Embedded Ruby) which is like string interpolation for whole files.

 **Use ERB to define an HTML template for generate new galleries.**